Taxation & Regulation (REG) Cheat Sheet

 Corporate Doctrines

-• Piercing the Corporate Veil: Courts may disregard the corporate structure and hold shareholders personally liable if the entity is used improperly (e.g., commingling funds, inadequate capitalization, fraud).
+• Piercing the Corporate Veil: Courts may disregard the corporate structure and hold shareholders personally liable if the entity is used improperly (e.g., commingling personal with corporate funds, inadequate capitalization, fraud).

 • Ultra Vires Act: An act by a corporation that is beyond the scope of its powers as defined in its articles of incorporation.